-A tremendous volume of surgical procedures are performed each year in the United States.
+A tremendous volume of surgical procedures is performed each year in the United States.
 The National Hospital Care Survey, NHCS, reports that in 2006 an estimated 53.3 million surgical and non-surgical procedures were performed during the 34.7 million ambulatory surgery visits.
 The term “ambulatory” means performed on an outpatient basis where the patient does not stay overnight.
 Of these 34.7 million ambulatory surgery visits, 57% occurred in hospitals and 43% occurred in surgery centers.
 Overall, the ambulatory surgery visit rate was 116 per 1,000 people.
 Find the study here.

 The most common procedures were:

 - Endoscopy of large intestine (5.7 million)

 - Injection of agent into spinal canal (2.0 million)

 - Injection or infusion of therapeutic or prophylactic substance (1.5 million)

 - Endoscopic polypectomy of large intestine (1.4 million)

 - Arteriography and angiocardiography using contrast material (1.1 million)

 With this volume of procedures, we know malpractice will happen, and it does.
 Many however are surprised by how common malpractice is and the severe consequences that come with it.
 From NPR: “In 1999, the Institute of Medicine published the famous “To Err Is Human” report, which dropped a bombshell on the medical community by reporting that up to 98,000 people a year die because of mistakes in hospitals.
 The number was initially disputed, but is now widely accepted by doctors and hospital officials — and quoted ubiquitously in the media…now comes a study in the current issue of the Journal of Patient Safety that says the numbers may be much higher — between 210,000 and 440,000 patients each year who go to the hospital for care suffer some type of preventable harm that contributes to their death.”